Deborah A. Miranda

-Deborah A. Miranda is a Native American writer, poet, and professor of English at Washington and Lee University.
-Her father, Alfred Edward Robles Miranda is from the Esselen and Chumash people, native to the Santa Barbara/Santa Ynez/Monterey, California area.
-Her mother, Madgel Eleanor (Yeoman) Miranda was of French and Jewish ancestry.
-Miranda is a descendant of what are known as "Mission Indians," indigenous peoples of many Southern California tribes who were forcibly removed from their land into several Franciscan missions.
-She is an enrolled member of the Ohlone-Costanoan Esselen Nation.
+Deborah A. Miranda is an American writer, poet, and professor of English at Washington and Lee University.

-Life, Education and Career
+Life, Education and career

-At a young age, Miranda experienced family trauma.
-When she was three, her father was sentenced to prison, and her mother moved the family to Washington state.
-As another example, when she was 7, after her family moved, a friend of her mothers had raped her.
-Growing up in a new state without her father, Miranda questioned her identity, and used writing as a way to make sense of her family history.
-When father was released from prison, he and her mother started to get back to their tribal roots.
-To escape her family trauma, she married her high school teacher and moved in him and his 2 children.
-The Ohlone-Costanoan Esselen people have dealt with identity stripping, since the majority of tribal nations residing in Southern California were forced out.

 Miranda attended Wheelock College with a focus on teaching moderate special needs children.
 After receiving her B.S., she earned her MA and Ph.D. in English from the University of Washington.
 She went on to become Thomas H. Broadhus professor of English at Washington and Lee University in Lexington, Virginia, where she taught creative writing, with a research interest in Native American culture.
 In her scholarship, Miranda explores the ways in which the American canon has repressed and subjugated Indigenous culture, while giving breath to other historically marginalized groups, such as the Chicanos and Chicanas, African Americans, Japanese Americans, Chinese Americans, Appalachians, Southern Americans, and more.
 In 2012, Miranda received a Lenfest Sabbatical Grant for her project "The Hidden Stories of Isabel Meadows and Other California Indian Lacunae".
 In 2015, she won a PEN Oakland/Josephine Miles Literary Award.

 Miranda maintains a blog and Twitter account known as BAD NDNS, where she writes about her life, poetry, and essential histories.
-She is married to Margo Solod and has two children, Miranda and Danny.
-A lot of her poetry was motivated through her mixed-blood ancestry and focused on the natural world, gender, mothering, and the ability to power through living in a violent world.